JetBrains/kotlin-web-site/pages/docs/reference/javascript-dce.md

 ## Notes

+* As for 1.3.x versions, DCE tool is an experimental feature.
+This does not mean we are going to remove it, or that it's unusable for production.
+This means that we can change names of configuration parameters, default settings, etc.
 * Currently you should not use DCE tool if your project is a shared library.
   It's only applicable when you are developing an application (which may use shared libraries).
    The reason is: DCE does not know which parts of the library are going to be used by the user's application.